Peru: Bodies of Water

 Lake Sibinacocha (Laguna Sibinacocha): Located in the Cusco Region, Lake Sibinacocha is a large glacial lake situated at a high altitude, surrounded by the Vilcanota mountain range.

-Lake Mallku Quta (Lago Mallku Quta): Found in the Puno Region, Lake Mallku Quta is a high-altitude lake with pristine waters, providing habitat for various bird species.
+Lake Mallku Quta (Lago Mallku Quta): Located in the Puno Region, Lake Mallku Quta is a high-altitude lake with pristine waters that provide habitat for various bird species.

 Peru physiographic map